 Metal and steel funeral home caskets are available in 32-ounce metal, as well as in 16, 18, or 20 gauge metal to provide a study look and feel.
 These also feature the same exquisite interiors as their wooden cousins, as well as decorative hardware, such as full swing handle bars, elegantly polished lugs, and sculpted corners.
 Metal is still among the most popular of materials for this use, for the sturdiness and longevity it offers, as well as its versatility.
 A metal caskets can feature anything from an exquisite, solid color brought to a stunning, glossy shine, to shading effects, which incorporate two complimentary colors, or can even be personalized with photos or scenery.

-Caskets, also known as coffins, are a memorial tradition dating back for at least hundreds of years.
-A far cry from the pine-box of days past, however, today’s caskets are finely crafted master works.
-Wooden ones are constructed from the finest, most sturdy of hard woods available and usually coated with an elegant wood finish.
-Metal and steel ones are available in 32-ounce metal or in 16, 18, or 20 gauge metal to provide a study look and feel.
-Caskets are also available to suit specific needs: Jewish ones follow the simple look and design required of that faith, cremation caskets are low cost alternatives for families wanting a high quality piece as the focus of a funeral in which the deceased is to be cremated, child and infant ones are smaller version of the full-size caskets, and burial vault caskets are sometimes required by cemeteries or funeral homes.
+Our line of caskets and coffins offers options to suit specific needs: Jewish ones follow the simple look and design required of that faith, cremation versions, as stated above, are low cost alternatives for families wanting a high quality piece as the focus of a funeral in which the deceased is to be cremated, child and infant ones are smaller versions of the full-size caskets, and burial vaults are also available, for those required by cemeteries or funeral homes.
+Whatever the casket need may be, there is sure to be a casket that will be an dignified and respectable tribute to a loved one.